-The Deborah number cascade corresponds to 'strong' flows in which viscoelasticity is the dominant contribution to the macroscopic stress relative to gradient elasticity.
-The tumbling of the director about the vorticity axis (which lies perpendicular to the shear plane) shown in weak flows is arrested by viscoelastic stresses, which act to stabilize the flow within this regime, and the polydomain texture gives way to the formation of distinct, flow-oriented striations (Larson and Mead, 1993; Rita et al., 1997; Tan and Berry, 2002)).
-The findings of Larson and Mead

-(1993) suggest that this textural transition coincides with the theoretically-predicted tumblingto-wagging transition (Larson, 1990).
-Within the wagging regime, the existence of which has been confirmed experimentally for nematic PBG [poly $\gamma$ -(benzyl glutamate)] solutions (Mewis et al., 1997; Grosso et al., 2003), the mean molecular orientation oscillates about a fixed angle away from the flow axis.
-Given sufficiently high shear rates, the bulk mean orientation adopts a steady orientation along the flow direction to yield a monodomain (Alderman and Mackley, 1985; Larson and Mead, 1993; Tan and Berry, 2002), which in a few lyotropic studies were absent of both texture and disclinations (Larson and Mead, 1993; Tan and Berry, 2002).
-Although the orientational patterns associated with the textural transitions observed in the Ericksen number and Deborah number cascades have been reasonably ascertained via polarizing microscopy, no clear picture currently exists for the physical nature of orientational domains.
+The Deborah number cascade corresponds to "strong" flows in which viscoelasticity is an important contribution to the macroscopic stress.
+The tumbling of the director about the vorticity axis (which lies perpendicular to the shear plane) shown in weak flows is arrested by viscoelastic stresses, which act to stabilize the flow within this regime, and the polydomain texture gives way to the formation of distinct, flow-oriented striations [Larson and Mead (1993); Rita et al. (1997); Tan and Berry (2002)].
+The findings of Larson and Mead (1993) suggest that this textural transition coincides with the theoretically predicted tumbling-to-wagging transition [Larson (1990)].
+Within the wagging regime, the existence of which has been confirmed experimentally for nematic PBG [poly γ -(benzyl glutamate)] solutions [Mewis et al. (1997); Grosso et al. (2003)], the mean molecular orientation oscillates about a fixed angle away from the flow axis.
+Given sufficiently high shear rates, the bulk mean orientation adopts a steady orientation along the flow direction to yield a monodomain [Alderman and Mackley (1985); Larson and Mead (1993); Tan and Berry (2002), which in a few lyotropic studies was absent of both texture and disclinations [Larson and Mead (1993); Tan and Berry (2002)].
+Although the orientational patterns associated with the textural transitions observed in the Ericksen number and Deborah number cascades have been reasonably ascertained via polarizing microscopy, no clear physical picture currently exists for the three-dimensional polydomain structure (or the orientational domains which it comprises for that matter).
 Additionally, little is known about the coupling between the structure and dynamics of the polydomain texture and those of the accompanying flow-induced disclinations.